rails-api/active_model_serializers/docs/howto/outside_controller_use.md

 model_json = serializable_resource.as_json
 ```
 The object that is passed to `ActiveModelSerializers::SerializableResource.new` can be a single resource or a collection.
+The additional options are the same options that are passed [through controllers](../general/rendering.md#explicit-serializer).

 ### Looking up the Serializer for a Resource